vidister/gimp-web/content/tutorials/GIMP_Quickies/index.md

 </figcaption>
 </figure>

-From this dialog you can now <span style="color: #00FF00;">change the quality of the export</span>.
+From this dialog you can now <span class="tGreen">change the quality of the export</span>.
 If you also have the “Show preview in image window” option checked, the image on the canvas will update to reflect the quality value you input.
 This will also enable the “File size:” information to tell you what the resulting file size will be.
 (You may need to move some windows around to view the preview on the canvas in the background).

-When you are happy with the results, hit the **<span style="text-decoration: underline;">E</span>xport** button to export.
+When you are happy with the results, hit the **Export** button to export.

 To see more details about exporting different image formats, see [Getting Images out of GIMP](http://docs.gimp.org/2.8/en/gimp-images-out.html) in the manual.